 We’re Not Having Any Fun

-This is the situation in which I found myself in 2015.
-Even though I felt life was good, I knew there had to be something more.
-My husband, Steve, and I found ourselves saying “we aren’t having any fun” quite often.
-We decided to do something about it.
+This is the situation in which we found ourselves in 2015.
+Even though life was good, we knew there had to be something more.
+Steve and I found ourselves saying, “we aren’t having any fun” quite often.

 The Sentence That Changed Everything